A River Runs Through It: Madison River Park Opens with High Hopes for Economic Boon

 Then the mayor learned of a way to team with the U.S. Department of Fish and Wildlife to repair the dam and more through the weir construction and restoration of the river site.

 Myers said he is excited about the park's potential to stimulate major economic development for the town and county.
-He said similar projects in Pennsylvania and Colorado had generated as much as $20 million in annual tourism revenue,
+He said similar projects in Pennsylvania and Colorado have generated as much as $20 million in annual tourism revenue, for example.

 And economic development officials here estimate Madison River Park could see about 250,000 visitors annually, Myers said.
 That kind of traffic could produce tourism dollars of about $20 million, Myers said, noting the park is at an advantage being easily accessible from larger Triad cities, such as Greensboro, Winston-Salem and High Point.

 Madison downtown business owner Daniel Joyce said he's already seeing new business and economic growth at his downtown coffee shop Mad Bean.
-He's also doing good business at Steam Works, a music venue in the second story of the Mad Bean.
+He's also doing good business at Steam Works, a music venue on the second floor of his downtown cafe in one of the town's most historic buildings.

 “I am very excited about the opening of the new Madison River Park,'' Joyce said.
 "Over the last year, we’ve already seen an uptick in patrons downtown Madison and I believe this injection of tourists and river seekers will only begin to rise with significance in the coming weeks ... and especially as new phases are added to the river project.
 (The community is) ready and my business is eager to see how we can best support the growing population of visitors as we serve them.”

-Chad Joyce, a local kayaker and winner of multiple Dan Boat River races, was on the water on Friday.
+Chad Joyce, a local kayaker and winner of multiple Dan River Boat Races, was in the water on Friday.
 He said, ''the removal of the defunct dam and the installation of the new rock weirs provides an enhanced and more exciting river experience for novice paddlers, as well as more experienced paddlers.
 I expect there will be a lot of interest in these new waters, and I look forward to the summer and navigating the weirs and their new currents.”

 For more information about Madison River Park, visit the Madison River Park on Facebook or www.townofmadison.org.